Luxembourg oh Luxembourg, how did you surprised me.

 Yes, for real, they only have pastel-coloured houses in this country, at least I have seen no buildings in bright colours.

 I asked few Luxembourgers about this, but nobody confirmed my suspicion.
-They told me there are lots of rules and restrictions about house/building construction so I think I’m up to something here!
+They told me there are lots of rules and restrictions on house/building construction so I think I’m up to something here!

 3. The only Grand Duchy in the whole World